FAQs

 What does it mean if the device status is green?

-It means that at the time the query was made, the device was not flagged on the Block List – a list, maintained by GSMA – of mobile devices reported lost or stolen.
+It means that at the time the query was made, the device was not flagged on the Block List, a list maintained by GSMA of mobile devices reported lost or stolen.

 What does it mean if the device status is red?